Up to 50% off sofas & mattresses — limited‑time deals.

 • Arm height: 24"

-• Cushion design: seat/back cushions reversible and removable
+• Cushion design: seat and back cushions are reversible and removable

-• Frame and upholstery: hardwood & pine frame; 100% polyester upholstery
+• Frame and upholstery: hardwood and pine frame; 100% polyester upholstery

-• Cushion materials: 1.8 high resiliency foam cushions with polyester wrap
+• Cushion materials: 1.8 high-resiliency foam with polyester wrap

 • Cleaning: spot clean with water-based shampoo or foam upholstery cleaner

-• Assembly requirements: pieces delivered for sectional setup; white glove delivery eligible
+• Assembly: sectional setup; white glove delivery eligible

 Review Score